See a Doctor

 25. Dizziness when standing up

 For people with EDS, sometimes standing up can cause dizziness or even blackouts and fainting.
-This is often associated with another condition called POTS which often seen patients with EDS.
+This is often associated with another condition called POTS.
+POTS is often seen patients with EDS.

 26. Easy Bruising